 The Corporation subscribes to liability insurance for the benefit of its directors and officers to cover them against certain liabilities contracted by them in such capacity.
-For the most recently completed financial year, this insurance provided for a coverage limit of US\$100 million per loss and policy year and the premium paid by the Corporation amounted to US\$575,700 on an annualized basis.
-When the Corporation is authorized or required to indemnify an insured, a deductible of US\$500,000 to US\$1.5 million applies.
+For the most recently completed financial year, this insurance provided for a coverage limit of US\$100 million per loss and policy year and the premium paid by the Corporation amounted to US\$1.9 million on an annualized basis.
+ODV is covered under the same policy as the Corporation and shares the coverage limit.
+A fraction of the premium is assumed by ODV.
+When the Corporation is authorized or required to indemnify an insured, a deductible of US\$2.5 million applies.
 The policy contains standard industry exclusions.